diipkumar/YRG-Foundation/README.md

 * Provide SMS and email notifications
 * Share on social media platforms

-We plan to use JavaScript for the backend and web portal, Android application for volunteers and donors and Parse as a datastore.
+We plan to use JavaScript for the backend and web portal, Android application for volunteers and donors, Parse as a datastore.